Anaghapa11/MySQL/README.md

 4. After Insert Trigger Logs the insertion of a new teacher by adding an entry to the teacher_log table with the teacher’s ID, action type, and timestamp.
 5. Before Delete Trigger Prevents the deletion of a teacher who has more than 10 years of experience by raising an error.
 6. After Delete Trigger Logs deletions in the teacher_log table, similar to the insert action.

+# Assignment 11-Library Management System
+Assignment Eleven is to build a project based on Library Management System.

+# Steps done
+1. Create a database named library and  Tables in the database: a.
+Branch b.
+Employee c.
+Books d.
+Customer e.
+IssueStatus f.
+ReturnStatus.
+2. Retrieve the book title, category, and rental price of all available books.
+3. List the employee names and their respective salaries in descending order of salary.
+4. Retrieve the book titles and the corresponding customers who have issued those books.
+5. Display the total count of books in each category.
+6. Retrieve the employee names and their positions for the employees whose salaries are above Rs.50,000.
+7. List the customer names who registered before 2022-01-01 and have not issued any books yet.
+8. Display the branch numbers and the total count of employees in each branch.
+9. Display the names of customers who have issued books in the month of June 2023.
+10. Retrieve book_title from book table containing history.
+11. Retrieve the branch numbers along with the count of employees for branches having more than 5 employees.
+12. Retrieve the names of employees who manage branches and their respective branch addresses.
+13. Display the names of customers who have issued books with a rental price higher than Rs.
+25.